Generic selectors

 Bruno Fernandes has been one of the most consistent players since signing for Manchester United in January 2020.
 The Red Devils did not hesitate to compose a Man United song for the ‘Portuguese Magnifico' to praise his outstanding performances.

 Most importantly, Bruno's song has always reigned supreme in the Stretford End, even when the club he serves diligently isn't performing well.
 The Portuguese midfielder has been decisive in the most important games, both as a scorer and in giving assists.
-The 30-year-old has already played at least 250 games since joining the Red Devils in a sensational move worth £68 million, including an initial fee of £47 million and add-ons.
+The 30-year-old has already played more than 250 games since joining the Red Devils.

 The lyrics to the popular Bruno Fernandes song are as follows: